From perfunctory practicalities to healing hubs: turning post Covid-19 washrooms into sensory spaces can be truly beneficial to occupants

 Now architects are realising that good washroom design has the potential to unlock better lives.

-New research from bathroom manufacturer Geberit reveals that one lasting legacy of the past 18 months has been an increased awareness of the importance of wellbeing.
+A YouGov poll commissioned by bathroom manufacturer Geberit in 2021 found that one lasting legacy of the past 18 months was an increased awareness of the importance of wellbeing.

 It polled 2,000 adults across the UK and found that more than half had made improvements to their self-care routine since the pandemic began.

-Other findings suggest a shift towards more private spaces within the home, with half of respondents entertaining at home less than before the pandemic.
+Other findings suggested a shift towards more private spaces within the home, with half of respondents entertaining at home less than before the pandemic.